YasinY/VOTE_API/README.md

 );
 ```

-### PostgreSQL-Functions essential to make the RESTful-API work
+### Let your server intrepretate/save following PostgreSQL-Functions to make the RESTful-API work
 [PostgreSQL functions](sql/functions.sql)

+Now everything should be set up regarding PostgreSQL.

+TODO:
+Remove the ids from the toplist and leave it only to their links